jondowson/pod/README.md

 ### pod #1 - 'pod_DSE'

 The first 'pod' makes it easy to set up and run a DSE cluster from **tarballs**.

   - setup, configure and distribute DSE software to all servers in a cluster.
   - setup and configure datastax-agent software.
   - perform rolling start and stop for DSE clusters.

 With **pod_DSE** you can easily create and manage multiple dse cluster setups with varying versions / settings.
 Different configurations can be deployed to the same machines and they will not interfere with each other.
-As such **pod_DSE** is very useful in development / testing environments as well as in production if opscenter is not an option.
+As such **pod_DSE** is very useful in development / testing environments as well as in production if DSE opscenter is not an option.

 **Features:**
 - **available:**    by using tarballs, pod does **not require root privileges** to setup a dse cluster.
 - **flexible:**     can install a dse cluster locally and/or on remote machines (or span both).
 - **complete:**     will distribute, untar and configure all software sent to each server.
 - **speed:**        0-cluster in minutes !!
 - **simple:**       settings are defined in just **two** configuration files.
           -  one for cluster-wide settings.
           -  one for server level settings.
 - **control:**      all dse settings and installation paths may be configured.

 Out of the box - pod creates a desktop folder with all configured software, data and log folders all conveniently in one place.